-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Response to Amusement Ride Accidents

 Objective: This course will provide the firefighter and emergency medical personnel with knowledge of amusement ride accidents, amusement ride hazards, and general rescue/extrication procedures when responding and operating at an amusement ride emergency.